LTC Insurance Premium Increases

 |Nursing Home (Private Room)||$108,405|

-1 The formal cost of long-term care services: How can society meet a growing need?
-The referenced studyopens in new window, initially made available in October 2016, is based on data for the time period 2000-2015 and reports figures in 2016 dollars.
+1 The formal cost of long-term care services: How can society meet a growing need? was initially made available in 2016.
+The portion of the study relating to the cost of long-term care events was updated in 2021.

 2 The cost of a long term care event includes the policyholder’s out of pocket expenses and payments made by the insurance company.